 While there’s no hard and fast rule for when you should replace your converter, many experts suggest doing so every 150,000 miles or so.
-If you’ve reached this milestone, it’s a good idea to have your converter checked out by a professional.
+If you’ve reached this milestone, having your converter checked out by a professional is a good idea.
 And, if it does need to be replaced, you can recycle the old one and get some money back in return.

 If you’ve noticed a reduction in your car’s performance, it could be due to a failing catalytic converter.
 Common symptoms include a loss of power, decreased fuel economy, and hearing strange noises when accelerating.